 The foundation of our practice is doing the hard inner work of understanding and recognizing our true nature.

 Recognize your true nature, share your gifts, and build the better world we know is possible.

-I've been reading The Artist's Way the past week and started doing some of the practices in the book.
-This
+I've been reading The Artist's Way the past week and started doing some of the practices

 May your true nature grow and flourish.

 In the Mahayana Buddhist traditions there is a common dedication prayer that we say at the end of most practices